OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-09.md

 ## Judges 9:36

 When Gaal saw them, he said to Zebul, "Look, people are coming down from the tops of the mountains!"
-Zebul replied, "You mistake the shadows of the mountains for men."
+Zebul replied, "You are mistaking the shadows of the mountains for men."

 ## Judges 9:37